missionmike/movie-search-front-end/README.md

 - [ ] I can filter search results by genre
 - [x] I can navigate through the next and previous pages of the paginated results
-- [x] I see the total count of search results
+- [x] I see the total count of search results (note: we see total number of pages of search results, not total number of movies)
 - [x] I see notable information for each search result, such as the summary, poster, duration, rating, etc.